jtojnar/cmake-snips/README.md

 This is not limited to CMake.
 Fortunately, it is rare.

-[Filesystem Hiearachy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) is useful default but there are many reasonable points someone would want to install a project to a different path than `/usr`.
+The [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) is a useful default but there are many reasonable points someone would want to install a project to a different path than `/usr`.
 The standard also has shortcomings leading some distributions like GoboLinux or NixOS to deviate from it.

 Your project should allow changing the paths using something like [`GNUInstallDirs`](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html).
 You also should not forget to update path references in the installed files.